last-arg/twitch-pages/readme.md

   time is set to Date.now().
   The page content is old as well.
 Maybe htmx history plays role in it? htmx history doesn't seem to play a role in this.
 Seems to be browser thing.

+  Found https://github.com/bigskysoftware/htmx/issues/497 which indicates that it is a browser cache thing.
+That issue indicates to https://htmx.org/docs/#caching.

 [ ] use Cache API to store some stuff?
   - user header
   - category header
 [ ] Maybe use event 'visibilitychange' when making requests?
 [ ] try to hash css file's name not url's param
 [ ] format js
+[ ] look if I can use something from here https://github.com/Set-Creative-Studio/cube-boilerplate/tree/main

 ## Resources